abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

 i ran the program and it works very well create a new class in Uitity called SD.CS
-ADDED THE PROJECT REFFENCE TO ABDULBOOTSTORE
+ADDED THE PROJECT REFFENCE TO ABDULBOOTSTORE i have changed the route of the pattern ot {area=customer}
+move the homecontorller to cuosmter and deteled data and models folder